Learning Team

 Austen

 Austen is an Ecosystem Management Technician who runs a small landscaping business.
-This is his first year with EPIC, but he has experience teaching children and adults about farming, fruit trees, and food security.
+He is entering his third year at EPIC and has experience teaching children and adults about farming, fruit trees, and food security.
 He spends his days in the garden and his nights reading books.
 Austen’s looking forward to

 View Profile »